Physical Design Engineer

 • Examples of basic RC circuits include RC low pass filter, RC high pass filter, and RC bandpass filter

-Q7.
-How will be the charging and discharging of Capacitor in this circuit.
+Q. How will the capacitor charge and discharge in this circuit?

 Ans.